AppDaemon/appdaemon/DASHBOARD.md

 ```

-Once we have defined all of the widgets how we like them, we use a `layout` directive to tell HADasboard how to place them.
-Here is an example:
+Now, instead of an entity id we refer to the name of the widgets we just defined:

 ```yaml